ZeliAI/text2sql_ReForce/methods/SL/gen_sl/README.md

 With more diverse SQLs generated from different models, Method 2 achieved $P(tb\_recall == 1) = 543 / 547 = 99.27\%$.

+Despite achieving high recall, there is limited improvement in accuracy, as LLMs like o3 already possess table-level schema linking capabilities.
+The main advantage of the gen_sl method lies in its ability to include more relevant information in prompts, reduce LLM calling costs, and narrow down the set of target tables for value retrieval.

 The script for running on linked json files by gen_sl can be found at `methods/ReFoRCE/scripts/run_main_gen_sl.sh`:
 ```
 bash scripts/run_main_gen_sl.sh --task snow --model o3 --azure --linked_json_pth ../../data/parsed_logs_snow_4o+o3+o4-mini.json